LeetAnalytica/Overview/README.md

 # FALCONSWEEP FEATURES

-This section details the features of FalconSweep we have made available for Leet Analytica clients.
+This section details the features of FalconSweep we have made available on the Leet Analytica platform.

 ## Social Media Collectors: